UniCreds

-First, let’s understand what the student loan grace period actually is and then we will have a look at the student loan grace period extension ways.
+First, let’s understand what is grace period in loan and then we will have a look at the student loan grace period extension ways.

 The student loan grace period is a stretch of time after you’ve graduated in which you’re not required to make payments.
-After this grace period ends, you’ll have to start making monthly loan payments until you clear the entire loan amount.
+After the moratorium period in education loan (course duration) this grace period ends.
+You’ll have to start making monthly loan payments until you clear the entire loan amount.
 This period is provided so that you have time to become financially settled after graduating, leaving school or dropping below full-time status.

 Do note that this grace period isn’t a time to live in blissful ignorance but rather an opportunity to get your personal finances in order before those recurring monthly payments start carving out a chunk of your monthly budget.